“The body is the vehicle, consciousness the driver. Yoga is the path, and the chakras are the map.” – Anodea Judith

 How Many Chakras Does A Person Have?

-Where are chakras located in the body?
+Where are the chakras located in and around the body?

 1. Earth Star Chakra: Vasundhara